threefoldtech/playground/docs/user_stories.md

     - From 'Quick start documentation' that refers to manual of TF Chain, documents all information about their differences and similarities.
 ---
-## Adding more configurations to Micro Virtual Machine
+## Adding Configurations to Micro Virtual Machine

     - As I user I expect to add or delete 'ENVIRONMENT VARIABLES' and 'DISKS' to Micro Virtual Machine